s-mehnert/Battleship/README.txt

 --- Battleship Terminal Game (1 player mode) ---

+New in version 2.0:
+The program now gives the choice of 4 difficulty levels and keeps a running total of games played, games won and games lost.

 Rules:
 The programm will hide 10 ships.
 Together they occupy a total of 20 fields.
 The ships can be distributed horizontally or vertically, but not diagonally.